hrr49-teamThirteen/initial-product-pictures/README.md

 2)Webpack start is 'npm run build'
 3)You have to set up the schema before you run the faker seed data.
 4)Seed should be 'npm run seed'
 5)Port is 1238 for server

+-- mysql -u root < schema.sql -pcheeze